Service Overview

 - Opioid Use Disorder care coordination

-- Medication management and coordination with primary and specialty care as indicated, including OUD MAT evaluations and linkage to local MAT providers (i.e. R10 OBOT, UVA, & other local clinics)
+- Medication management and coordination with primary and specialty care as indicated, including OUD MAT evaluations and linkage to local MAT providers (i.e. UVA and other local clinics)

 - 24-hour staffing support utilizing trauma-informed care

 Women have access to a consumer phone line that they may share with their supporters as appropriate.
-They may bring their cell phone to WCMC, but it will be stored in their lockbox with no access to their phone during their stay.
+They may bring their cell phone to the Women’s Center, with limited access for use during their stay.

-WCMC offers visitation hours on Saturdays and Sundays between 2:00pm and 4:00pm, and select holidays as determined by program staff.
+Yes.
+The Women’s Center offers visitation hours on Saturdays and Sundays between 1:00pm and 3:00pm, and select holidays as determined by program staff.
 Professional visits may be scheduled through the treatment team during normal business hours, including supervised visitations through DSS.